 Address current aches, pains, or pelvic floor issues

-Prepare for a vaginal and/or Cesarean birth
+Prepare your pelvic floor for a vaginal and/or Cesarean birth

-Pelvic physical therapists can help teach you different pushing options, different labor and delivery positions, and stretches to reduce the likelihood of perineal tearing.
+Pelvic floor physical therapists can help teach you different pushing options, different labor and delivery positions, and stretches to reduce the likelihood of perineal tearing.
 Whether you are having a scheduled C-section or not, we can also discuss what recovery will look like and what support you may need.